lampepfl/progfun-wiki/CheatSheet.md

     myMap get "I"   // => Some(1)
     myMap.updated("V", 15)  // returns a new map where "V" maps to 15 (entry is updated)
                             // if the key ("V" here) does not exist, a new entry is added

+    // Operations on Streams
+    val xs = Stream(1, 2, 3)
+    val xs = Stream.cons(1, Stream.cons(2, Stream.empty)) // same as above
+    (1 to 1000).toStream // => Stream(1, ?)
+    x #:: xs // Same as Stream.cons(x, xs)
+             // In the Stream's cons operator, the second parameter (the tail)
+             // is defined as a "call by name" parameter.
+             // Note that x::xs always produces a List

 ## Pairs (similar for larger Tuples)

     val pair = ("answer", 42)   // type: (String, Int)